A rational look at punishment in dog training

 - Sleeping in an elevated place like the couch

-Punishing a dog for doing this is akin to “bleeding out your humours” to cure a cold.
-It is so outdated and unfounded, and has no place in our society.
+Punishing a dog for doing this is akin to bleeding out your humours to cure a cold.
+It is so outdated and unfounded, and has no place in a rational, ethical society.

 9. Gradation: Let’s go with a bang